Overview

 Working Homes/Working Families aims to encourage efforts between many parties.
 Cities thrive through neighborhoods.
 Neighborhoods need decent houses and people in them.

 In 2015, WHWF embarked on a collaborative effort to begin an extensive rebuild of a half-dozen homes in an east side neighborhood near Courville and Mack called Morningside.
-Led by the Cooper Standard Foundation and DOW, it marked the first me that WHWF partnered with other entities to rebuild and refurbish homes.
+Led by the Cooper Standard Foundation and DOW, it marked the first time that WHWF partnered with other entities to rebuild and refurbish homes.
 The partnership has also created playgrounds and parks to enhance neighborhood unity.

-The work of WHWF has extended into additional neighborhoods , including Osborne and southwest Detroit.
+The work of WHWF has extended into additional neighborhoods, including Osborne and southwest Detroit.

 SAY Detroit is grateful for its relationship with Humble Design, a nonprofit organization that has done the interior makeover and design work for many of its homes.